Cshooltz/Resume/Brief Resume.md

 Please continue reading for an overview of my experience and skills.
 Also keep in mind that I continue to work at improving my skills in software development weekly and I intend to update my resume regularly to reflect my progress.

-#### A Note about Working Hours:
-I would like to be up front and specific about working hours: I do not want to work more than 40 hours a week and will try to keep to a tight schedule.
-I have responsibilities outside of work that demand my time and attention, so I cannot commit to 50+ hours of work in a week.
-I can facilitate travel for work as long as I am given opportunity to plan around it.
-If the position you are looking to fill requires periodic compensated overtime, I am open to discuss it.

 ----------------------------------------------------------------
 ### EDUCATION AND TRAINING
 #### Undergraduate College